 "It's up to us to make this accord in principle a reality," Trudeau said in a speech that earned several standing ovations.
 "Our two countries are united in their ambitions for fighting climate change, even as we pursue sustainable growth for our economies," Trudeau said on the last day of his two-day visit to France.

 "On both sides of the Atlantic we are making unprecedented investments in clean technologies and green infrastructure, stimulating growth and creating good middle-class jobs," he said.
 "It's up to us to seize the many possibilities for business and jobs offered in a carbon-light economy."
 But Trudeau has drawn fire from ecologists at home for backing the Trans Mountain oil pipeline from Alberta's oil sands to the Pacific Ocean, a controversy that forced him to cut short a trip to Peru last week.

-In an interview with French media before his visit, Trudeau defended his support of the pipeline, saying "we cannot choose between what is good for the environment and good for the economy." - 'New era' - Trudeau also touted Canada's historic business ties with France, saying a recently agreed trade deal between Canada and the EU showed that business could go hand-in-hand with "social and environmental progress."
+" - 'New era' - Trudeau also touted Canada's historic business ties with France, saying a recently agreed trade deal between Canada and the EU showed that business could go hand-in-hand with "social and environmental progress."
 The CETA deal "goes further than any other trade deal in the world," he said, citing "the protection of personal rights, the environment and citizen mobility."
 The accord has been applied provisionally since late last year, and still must be ratified by EU member states -- some French lawmakers have already warned they won't support the deal.